GorgonzolaRex/wizardry-daphne-guide/docs/mechanics/traits-and-stats.md

 ### Trait Boost (IV)

+!!! warning "You will never ruin an Adventurer by using one with no IV or a less than ideal IV."

 !!! warning "Definition"

     - At creation a unit's trait _growth_ rates are randomly determined within a specific range.
 There is a chance that one of the 7 traits will roll an unusually high value.
 The community has named these "IV" traits in honor of Pokemon's [Individual Value](https://bulbapedia.bulbagarden.net/wiki/Individual_values) stat system.